Dismiss Modal

 Choose a preferred language

 Aphasia is a loss of language skills that includes understanding or producing language.
 Aphasia often happens after a stroke.
-But it can also happen from brain injury, tumors, or neurological disorders.
-People with aphasia may not be able to express their thoughts (expressive aphasia) or understand others (receptive aphasia).
+But it can also happen from brain injury, tumors, or other problems with the nervous system.
+People with aphasia may not be able to express their thoughts (expressive aphasia).
+Or they may not be able to understand others (receptive aphasia).

 Signs of aphasia